Arular: Music and lyrics

-Arular takes its title from the political code name employed by M.I.A.'s father, Arul Pragasam; she contends that her father's "revolutionary ideals" are the album's thematic base.
+A world, hip hop, dancehall, and dance album, Arular takes its title from the political code name employed by M.I.A.'s father, Arul Pragasam; she contends that her father's "revolutionary ideals" are the album's thematic base.
 "In Sri Lankan, arular means 'enlightenment from the sunshine' or something", she remarked, "but a friend pointed out that it was a pun in English – 'a ruler' – which is funny because he is a politician.
 And my mum always used to say about my father, 'He was so useless, all he ever gave you was his name'.
 So I turned it around and turned that something into nothing.
 And at the same time I thought it would be a good way to find him.
 If he really was an egomaniac, he'd be looking himself up and he'd get this pop album stealing his name that would turn out to be me, and he'd have to get in touch", a prediction which ultimately came true.
 Despite reports to the contrary, M.I.A. denied that her father was a member of the Liberation Tigers of Tamil Eelam, popularly known as the Tamil Tigers.

 The album is influenced by music that M.I.A. listened to as a child in London, including hip hop, dancehall, and punk rock.
 She cited as particular influences Eric B. & Rakim, Public Enemy, and London Posse, whom she described as "the best of British hip hop".
 Her work on the album drew on the punk music of The Clash and music from genres such as Britpop and electroclash, to which she was exposed during her time studying at Central Saint Martins College of Art and Design.
 Living in West London, she met many musicians who to her defined an era of British music that was "actually credible".
 In a 2008 interview, she elaborated on the importance of the west London punk scene, citing acts such as The Slits, The Clash, and Don Letts; she claimed that Bow Wow Wow and Malcolm McLaren had a similar cultural impact in England to that of Public Enemy in America.

 "I found understanding hip-hop a universal thing.
 Not just understanding the rhythm, how they danced, their style or their attitude; there was something else, beyond song structure and language.
 It works on a few basic human principles, in terms of what stimulation buttons to push...It had content and struggle behind it... and because I was able to adapt to it, hip-hop gave me a home, an identity.
 Hip-hop was the most guerrilla thing happening in England at the time.
 You had Public Enemy fronting it, and that felt like home, and I could dance while I was feeling shitty.
 It had a whole aesthetic to it – it was being really crass with pride."